duocornua/duocornua/README.md

 - Currently studying at FPT University.
 - Dedicating my studies towards the path of Technologies.
-- Aspiring to be Game-Dev & Web Design.
+- Aspiring to be a game developer & web designer.

 <!--
 <p align="center">